dispersia-bit/samples/README.md

-# Program which can calculate your positions in QS WUR
+Freezed program on Python3 which can calculate your positions in QS WUR mail me for details: dispersia@bk.ru